 Lawrence Principe wrote in his Nature publication “In retrospect: The Sceptical Chymist”* that “Boyle believed that chemistry should be much more.
 For him, it was the key to understanding nature.”
 ‘The Sceptical Chymist’ was regarded as the key to understanding modern chemistry as more than just an adjunct to alchemy, sadly neither the book nor Boyle achieved this in their time.

-It is therefore my lofty ambition to use this website both as an educational resource as well as tool to answer the first question, by drawing inspiration to succeed where ‘The Sceptical Chymist’ failed: to elevate the status of science, to free it from servitude to medical and commercial endeavors, and to use it for exploring and explaining the hidden workings of nature.
+It is therefore my lofty ambition to use this website both as an educational resource to succeed where ‘The Sceptical Chymist’ failed: to elevate the status of science, to free it from servitude to medical and commercial endeavors, and to use it for exploring and explaining the hidden workings of nature.
 Now doesn’t that sound grand and all.